cksystemsteaching/selfie/manuscript/encoding.md

 So what is it now, `U` or 85?
 The answer is both, and anything else.
 As mentioned in the [previous chapter](#semantics), meaning comes from change.
 When the machine draws `U` for `01010101` on the screen then `01010101` stands for `U` in that moment but in the next moment the machine could increment `01010101` according to elementary arithmetic making `01010101` represent 85.

-But how does selfie actually read characters from files such as `selfie.c`?
-It turns out that selfie does [read](http://github.com/cksystemsteaching/selfie/blob/58503341fdff87ef993b469bc6353d75dd8ee9fd/selfie.c#L1595) all characters using just a single line of source code in `selfie.c`.
-Similarly, all characters written to files and the screen are [written](http://github.com/cksystemsteaching/selfie/blob/58503341fdff87ef993b469bc6353d75dd8ee9fd/selfie.c#L1469) using just one line of code in `selfie.c`.
+But how does selfie and in particular the starc compiler actually read characters from files such as `selfie.c`?
+It turns out that all characters are [read from left to right](http://github.com/cksystemsteaching/selfie/blob/58503341fdff87ef993b469bc6353d75dd8ee9fd/selfie.c#L1595) using just a single line of source code in `selfie.c`.
+Similarly, all characters written to files and the screen are [written from left to right](http://github.com/cksystemsteaching/selfie/blob/58503341fdff87ef993b469bc6353d75dd8ee9fd/selfie.c#L1469) using just one line of code in `selfie.c`.
 For further details on what the code means refer to the comments in the code.

 In general, we only provide links to code with comments so that text explaining code is not duplicated here.
 You may want read the code in `selfie.c` as if it was some sort of mechanical English.
 There are a lot of comments whenever the code is not sufficiently self-explanatory.
 In other words, reading code and comments is part of the experience of reading this book!

 ## Comments

 Now, what is a comment in code anyway?
-A comment is text that the machine ignores completely.
+A comment is text that the compiler ignores completely.
 It is only there for people to read and understand the code.
 In C\*, a comment is all text to the right of two slashes `//` until the end of the line.
 There is a lot of that in the beginning of `selfie.c`.
 It actually takes a bit of scrolling down to see the [first line of code](http://github.com/cksystemsteaching/selfie/blob/0d76fc92d8a79db612973153d133f14eb35efae6/selfie.c#L76) that means something to the machine and is not a comment.

 If we were to remove all comments from `selfie.c` the result would still be semantically equivalent to `selfie.c` from the perspective of the machine.
 In fact, we can safely remove even more characters called whitespace without changing any semantics.